wotography/DVR-timeline-version-manager/User-documentation.md

 - **Real-time feedback**: Shows detailed information about each operation
 - **Error reporting**: Displays any issues encountered during processing
 - **Summary statistics**: Shows final results (processed, renamed, skipped, errors)
+- **Save log to file**: Saves the log the a *.txt file to the user home folder > Documents/TimelineVersionManager/Logs.
+It lets you set a custom path, which are stored until the window is closed.

 ## Usage Guide